 - 1. Thoroughly clean the surface.
 Not just with a damp sponge, but with a cleaning agent designed specifically for the purpose of cleaning tempered glass stovetops.
-If necessary, manufacturer's instructions for removing food stuck to the surface by using a razor blade should be followed. - Completely clean γαη (hameitz) pots that work on your induction stovetop and that match as closely as possible the maximum radius of each burner area.
-Leave the clean pots and the clean induction stovetop untouched for 24 hours. - 3.
-When the 24 hours have elapsed, partially fill the prepared pots with water and place on their sizematching burners.
+If necessary, manufacturer's instructions for removing food stuck to the surface by using a razor blade should be followed. - 2.
+There are two types of induction stovetops: - a.
+For induction stovetops with discrete burner areas: Completely clean hameitz pots that work on your induction stovetop and that match as closely as possible the maximum radius of each burner area.
+Leave the clean pots and the clean induction stovetop untouched for 24 hours.
+When the 24 hours have elapsed, partially fill the prepared pots with water and place on their size-matching burners.
 Turn up the temperature to the maximum for each burner until the water in each pot is vigorously boiling.
 This will generate enough heat to kasher each burner area.
-Turn off each burner as it reaches this maximum temperature. - 4.
+Turn off each burner as it reaches this maximum temperature. - b.
+For induction stovetops in which the entire surface is available as a burner surface: Completely clean one or more metal square or rectangular baking pans made of a metal that works on your induction stovetop.
+Leave the clean pans and the clean stovetop untouched for 24 hours.
+When the 24 hours have elapsed, partially fill the baking pan/s with water.
+Think about the surface of your stovetop like a grid.
+Place your prepared pan/s starting at one corner of your induction stovetop surface and turn up the temperature to the maximum until the water in each pan is vigorously boiling.
+This will generate enough heat to kasher the area under the pan.
+Turn off the stovetop.
+Wait for the pan/s to cool.
+Shift the pan/s to the next contiguous area of the grid of your stovetop and repeat the heating-to-boiling process as many times as necessary until you have kashered the entire area of the stovetop. - 3.
 When cool, thoroughly douse the entire surface with boiling water and then dry with a clean cloth.

 Partially filling the pots with water will protect the pots from burning when placed on the induction burners.
 If it is your desire to kasher these pots for Pesah, simply fill them to the brim, proceed to bring the pots to a boil as described above and allow the boiling water to spill over the brim of the pots.
-The pots and the stovetop burners are now all simultaneously kashered!
+The pots and the stovetop burners are now all simultaneously koshered, however this method does not kasher baking pans.